UM-Fall-2020/CSC410-ProjectPlanning/ProjectSurvey/ProjectSurvey.md

 <b><mark>Ans:</mark></b>

-The problem that KnowMixer, as compared with other mobile encyclopedia alternatives, is the simple and intuitive UI/UX it provides through front end development in Flutter.
+The unique aspect of KnowMixer, as compared with other mobile encyclopedia alternatives, is the simple and intuitive UI/UX it provides through front end development in Flutter.
 In addition, with Firebase Integration, KnowMixer should allow for a seamless transition between online and offline usage.
+Other encyclopedia apps may have many of the key features that KnowMixer offers but not the UI/UX coupled with multiple category integration as prevalent in encyclopedias.

 Another way of thinking of KnowMixer is as a simple and modern encyclopedia application.